TobiaszFic/Chess-in-C/README.md

 Feedback is welcome.

 The next step is to write the whole thing all over again but neater and then write a bot to play some chess with me.

+06.02.2022 Edit: I am now 100% certain that this is absolute unforgivable blasphemy, but it serves as a testament to how far I've come.